Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 No

-A low-cost carrier based in Turkey, with subsidiaries based in Malta and the Netherlands, part of their low-cost ethos is not to transport pets, either in the cabin or in the hold.
+A low-cost carrier based in Turkey, plus their subsidiary based in Malta, part of their low-cost ethos is not to transport pets, either in the cabin or in the hold.
+However, this is no longer the case for the Dutch subsidiary, see below.

 For more information, see here.